-But Sierra Leone has been declared Ebola-free for over three years, and the war ended some 17 years ago.
+But Sierra Leone has been declared Ebola-free for some years now, and the war ended some 18 years ago.
 When it comes to tourism, the appetite for visitors has never been greater for anyone working in the travel industry here.

 Not all of Sierra Leone is under-the-radar.
 For years, this West African nation has been known for the long, white- and golden-sand beaches that stretch down the Western Area coastline, south of the capital Freetown.
 It’s here where tourism is the most established, with higher-end resorts such as The Place on Tokeh Beach, the country’s first five-star accommodation, attracting the wealthier elites, expats from both Freetown and Liberia’s capital Monrovia, and business travellers.

 But to only focus on sandy shores, electric sunsets and Star beers — enticing as they all are — does the country a disservice.
-Its capital Freetown is a historic, lively, culture-rich metropolis; the slave-trading history of eerie Bunce Island an important if sobering reminder of horrors past; and the country’s interior an assortment of dusty busy towns, mining country, village life, and sprawling National Parks – home to chimpanzees, monkeys, butterflies and birdlife.
+Its capital Freetown is a historic, lively, culture-rich metropolis; the slave-trading history of eerie Bunce Island an important if sobering reminder of horrors past; and the country’s interior an assortment of dusty busy towns, mining country, village life, and sprawling National Parks – home to chimpanzees, rare West African forest-dependent monkeys, a massive variety of butterflies and plenty of exciting birdlife.

 In Freetown, the National Museum and the Peace and Cultural Monument offer interesting insights into Sierra Leone’s past, from its colonial history to the creation of modern-day Sierra Leone.
 It’s worth visiting the National Museum ahead of a visit to Freetown’s most important site, Bunce Island, thanks to an excellent display of the island’s slave history.
 This former outpost was built by a British slave-trading company and is a short boat ride from Freetown.
 With many of its structures, cannons and graves intact, it’s a haunting reminder of the terror that many Africans were consigned to during the Atlantic Slave Trade between the 17th and 19th centuries before they were sent to the US and the Caribbean.